Dustin Kensrue: The Modern Post

 In 2012, Kensrue formed the band The Modern Post at the Mars Hill Church in Orange County, California.
 The band members include brothers Phil and Lee Neujahr on bass and drums, and Jonny Sandu on keyboard.
 They released the EP Grace Alone in 2012.
 The band also re-recorded the songs from Kensrue's solo project The Water & the Blood in a live setting, and released as The Water & the Blood (Acoustic Sessions).

 In July 2014, Kensrue announced that he was working on a follow-up to This Good Night with a five-track Christmas EP including a re-working of "This Is War".
 The EP, titled Lowborn King was released from The Modern Post on November 24, 2014.

 Personal life

 Kensrue and Shadlie Ruby Smith married in 2002 and went on to have three daughters together.

 His younger brother, Chase Kensrue, played guitar and piano for the band Eye Alaska.
-He has a tattoo of Proverbs 9:10a ("The fear of the LORD is the beginning of wisdom") written in Hebrew on his left forearm.